 Forms are the bread and butter of the digital world.
 Without them, it’s difficult to capture leads and follow up with contacts to close the sale.
 It’s commonly accepted that 95%+ or more of your visitors will leave without taking any action on your website.
 Over 70% will never return.

 Forms that capture contact information are an ideal way to stay in contact with visitors, understand them, and ensure they come back or buy from you over time.
 Not all forms are created equally.
 One company wanted me to give up all my information just to get a few templates.

 I decided to pass on the opportunity because they wanted too much on the first interaction.
 The form itself was a bit daunting too.
 Many businesses need a lot of information to qualify leads but there’s a better way to ask questions and get the information you need.

 Multi-step forms are simply forms that spread out information collected over multiple steps.
 They can also ask for consent before presenting the form that’ll be filled out.
 These are commonly called Yes-No opt-ins.

 After the positive answer to your initial question, the form appears for them to fill out.
 Because people have already expressed interest, conversions are higher.

 Take it a step further by creating multiple pages or progressive forms that only ask for one piece of information at a time.
-This prevents your visitors from being overwhelmed by a long-form that asks for many pieces of information.
+This prevents your visitors from being overwhelmed by a long form that asks for many pieces of information.

 Another effective strategy is to break up the form and show a progress bar.
 It creates the right expectations for your users and builds a slight sense of accomplishment when they’ve finished.

-The last aspect of web design I want to touch on are visual cues (also known as directional cues).
+The last aspect of web design I want to touch on is visual cues (also known as directional cues).
 These are elements on a webpage that subtly draw attention to important areas.
 Many things can be used as a visual cue but the most effective ones are arrows or lines and imagery with a clear line of sight.